sifank/NexDome_Beaver/README.md

 INSTALL
 =======
-- Reference the INSTALL document
+- Reference the INSTALL document (above)

 How to Use
 ==========